linode/docs/docs/websites/lemp/lemp-server-on-centos-7-with-fastcgi.md

 Deploy PHP with FastCGI
 -----------------------

-If you are using PHP code with your application, you will need to implement "PHP-FastCGI" in order to allow nginx to properly handle and parse PHP code.
+If you are using PHP code with your application, you will need to implement "PHP-FastCGI" in order to allow Nginx to properly handle and parse PHP code.
 You can install this via YUM from the EPEL repository that was previously installed:

     yum install php-cli php spawn-fcgi